 6.2-mile out-and-back trail

 The West Fork Trail is one of the most picturesque trails in all of Sedona.
-The area of Oak Creek, where this hike is located, is known as a hiker’s paradise.
+That’s because the area of Oak Creek, where this hike is located, is known to be a hiker’s paradise!

 6. Bell Rock Loop Trail